 The basic instruction program of students enrolled in kindergarten is designed to develop healthy emotional and social habits, language arts and communication skills, the capacity to complete individual tasks, character education and the ability to protect and increase physical well-being with attention given to experiences relating to the development of life skills and human growth and development.

-The basic instruction program of students enrolled in grades one through six will include English-language arts, social studies, mathematics, science, health, human growth and development, physical education, traffic safety, music, and visual art.
+The basic instruction program of students enrolled in grades one through six will include English-language arts, social studies, mathematics, science, health, human growth and development, physical education, traffic safety, music, visual art and computer science.
+Computer science will be offered during at least one grade level.

-The basic instruction program of students enrolled in grades seven and eight will include English-language arts, social studies, mathematics, science, health, human growth and development, family and consumer, career, technology education, physical education, music, and visual art.
+The basic instruction program of students enrolled in grades seven and eight will include English-language arts, social studies including instruction related to civics, mathematics, science, health, human growth and development, family and consumer, career, technology education, physical education, music, visual art and computer science.
+Computer science will be offered during at least one grade level.

-The basic instruction program of students enrolled in grades nine through twelve will include English-language arts (6 units), social studies ( 5 units), mathematics (6 units), science (5 units), physical education (1 unit), health (1 unit), fine arts (3 units), foreign language (4 units), financial literacy (1/2 unit) and vocational education (12 units).
+The basic instruction program of students enrolled in grades nine through twelve will include English-language arts (6 units), social studies ( 5 units), mathematics (6 units), science (5 units), physical education (1 unit), health (1 unit), fine arts (2 units), foreign language (2 units), financial literacy (1/2 unit) and vocational education (12 units) and computer science (1/2 unit).

 The board may, in its discretion, offer additional courses in the instruction program for any grade level.